dmannock/vscode-fsharp-refactor/README.md

 ### Inline
 Inline binding
-1. Move cursor to binding
+1. Move cursor to binding or a usage
 2. Use command (ctrl+shift+I)

 Note: you can customise the hotkeys (file > preference > keyboard shortcuts)